-Join the BHA at the October 24th meeting to learn more.
+MPD Detective Curt Kneller and Jen Price of Special Connections will deliver a presentation about this new program at the November 28, 2017, meeting of the Behavioral Health Alliance of Grundy County.
 The 3 p.m. meeting will be held at the Canalport Conference Room, 518 W. Illinois Ave., Morris.
 For more information, email [email protected].

-Download our October 2017 BHA Meeting Flyer for more information about the meeting.
+Download our November 2017 BHA Meeting Flyer for more information about the meeting.

-Coming in november:
+Coming in JANUARY: